Real Bedford F.C.: Merged club

 The two clubs merged in 2002 to form Bedford United & Valerio, taking Bedford United's place in the Premier Division of the Spartan South Midlands League.
 They finished second-from-bottom of the Premier Division in 2004–05 and were relegated to Division One.
 In 2006 they were renamed Bedford Valerio United, before being renamed simply Bedford in 2007.
+In 2012–13 the club won the Bedfordshire Senior Trophy.
 In 2014–15 they finished third in Division One, earning promotion to the Premier Division.
-However, they finished bottom of the Premier Division the following season and were relegated back to Division One.
+However, the club finished bottom of the Premier Division the following season and were relegated back to Division One.

+Real Bedford

-In April 2022 the club was taken over by bitcoin podcaster Peter McCormack, who became chairman, having previously stated that he intended for the club to reach the Premier League.
-The club's name was changed to Real Bedford prior to the 2022–23 season.
+In 2022 the club was taken over by bitcoin podcaster Peter McCormack, who became chairman, having previously stated that he intended for the club to reach the Premier League.
+The club's name was changed to Real Bedford before the 2022–23 season, which saw them win the Bedfordshire Senior Trophy and the Division One title, earning promotion to the Premier Division.

+In 2024 American cryptocurrency investors, Cameron and Tyler Winklevoss invested $4.5 million in the club.
+The club went on to win the Premier Division, securing a second successive promotion, this time to Division One Central of the Southern League.
+The following season saw them finish as champions of Division One Central, resulting in promotion to the Premier Division Central.

 Ground

 Bedford United initially played on a pitch at the printers' firm, before moving to the nearby village of Cople and then returning to Bedford to play at Allen Park.
 They subsequently played at Fairhill on Clapham Road, where the club's record attendance of 1,500 was set for a South Midlands League match against Bedford Town.

-The land was later bought by Sainsbury's and Bedford United temporarily groundshared with Kempston Rovers at Hillgrounds, before moving to McMullen Park in 1996.
+The land was later bought by Sainsbury's, and as a result Bedford United temporarily groundshared with Kempston Rovers at Hillgrounds, before moving to McMullen Park in 1996.
 The ground was named for Jim McMullen, one of the club's founders.
 When the merged club was formed, they continued to play at McMullen Park.